 seasonally adjusted component indexes.
 Each January the seasonal status of every index series is

-The CPI uses X-12-ARIMA (auto-regressive integrated moving average) seasonal adjustment software
+The CPI uses X-13ARIMA-SEATS (auto-regressive integrated moving average) seasonal adjustment software

-developed by the U.S. Bureau of the Census in 1996.
-X-12-ARIMA was developed as an improvement
+developed by the U.S. Bureau of the Census in 2013.
+X-13ARIMA-SEATS was developed as an improvement

-over the previously used X-11-ARIMA methodology.
-X-12-ARIMA uses the X-11 seasonal adjustment
+over the previously used X-11-ARIMA and X-12-ARIMA software.
+X-13ARIMA-SEATS uses the X-11 seasonal adjustment

 method in conjunction with regression-ARIMA modeling for intervention analysis and data